luishpinto/markdown_files/dillinger_tutorial.md

 # Welcome to Dillinger

 A clean, distraction-free markdown editor.
 Type on the left, see the rendered output on the right.
+Easy life with **Dillinger**.

 ---